matrix-org/matrix-spec-proposals/proposals/xxxx-server-capabilities.md

 - Reperesents a desire for the user's server to be informed of new events.
 - Represents the capability for the server to participate in the room on behalf of the user by sending PDU/EDUs.
-- Represents the capability for the server to backfill in relation to visibility.
+- Represents the capability for the user to backfill in relation to visibility.
+  + it is unclear to me whether `m.room.history_visibility` restricts a server's ability to backfill or not.
-- Reperesents presence information, who they are, why they are in the room, avatar, displayname.
+- Reperesents profile and participation information, who they are, why they are in the room, avatar, displayname.

 ## Proposal

-### Joining a room
+### Considerations for ammending the make_join handshake

-When a server is instructed to join a room, it sends an EDU `m.server.knock` to the available resident servers that the joining server knows of.
+When a joining server is instructed to join a room, the joining server sends an EDU `m.server.knock` to any available resident servers that the joining is aware of.

-The server then waits until it receives an `m.server.is_able_to_subscribe` event with the state_key containing the joining server's name via federation send from any resident server tha
+The server then waits until it receives an `m.server.participation` event with the state_key containing the joining server's name from any resident server that is participating in the room.

-When `m.server.is_able_to_subscribe`'s `is_able_to_subscribe` field has the value `true`, then the can use `make_join` and `send_join`.
+When `m.server.participation`'s `participation` field has the value `permitted`, then the can use `make_join` and `send_join`.
 However, `send_join` could be ammended in another MSC so that a server is able to produce an `m.server.subscription` configuration event, rather than an `m.room.member` event for a specific user.

-##### edu_type: `m.server.knock`
+This is so that a server can begin the process of joining the room in advance of a user accepting or joining the room via a client, in order to improve the response time.

+### The: `m.server.knock` EDU

 Knock is an EDU to make a client in a resident server aware of the joining server's intent to join the room.
 A client can then arbritrarily research the reputation of the joining server before deciding whether resident servers of the room should accept any PDU whatsoever from the joining server.
-Currently in room V11 and below, it is not possible for room operators to stop a new server from sending PDU's to a room without first knowing of, and anticipating a malicious server's existence, which has presented major problems.
+Currently in room V11 and below, it is not possible for room operators to stop a new server from sending multiple PDUs to a room without first knowing of, and anticipating a malicious server's existence.
+This is a fact which has already presented major problems in Matrix's history, and the only protection has been faith.

-We don't want to just get rid of spam joins for members, but also spam joins from servers.
+This propsal does not just aim to remove the risk of spam joins for members from the same server, but also spam joins from many servers at the same time.
-Since it is technically difficult to spin up 2000 servers, but it is still possible, they could just be compromised existing servers (including with weak registration requirements) and this has happened already in Matrix's history.
+While it is seen as technically difficult to accuire user accounts in a large number of Matrix homeservers, it is still possible and has happened before.
+For example, servers can be compromised via a common exploit or existing servers that have weak registration requirements can be exploited, and this has happened already in Matrix's history.

 Having an EDU allows us to accept a knock arbritrarily with a clients, probably automated bots like Draupnir.
 We can then arbitrarily research the reputation of the server before deciding to accept.
-This keeps auth_rules around retricted join rules clean.
+This also conveniently keeps auth_rules around retricted join rules clean and simple.

-The `knock` edu can be treated as idempotent by the receiver, although the effect should probably expire after some subjective (to the receiver) duration.
+The `m.server.knock` EDU can be treated as idempotent by the receiver, although the effect should probably expire after some subjective (to the receiver) duration.

 ```